wanderfarther/machine-learning-project/README.md

 The model had an accuracy score of 69%, which is slightly higher than the model testing data.
 The f-scores are the same for predicting if an employee is not leaving, but is slightly better at a .59 for predicting that an employee is leaving.

 # Summary
 The best model to use with this data is the second, optimized logsitic regression model.
 With more study, a higher accuracy rate may have been achieved.
 The highest accuracy rate I was able to achieve was 76% but that was in a neural network that had a high possibility of erros.
 I chose to go with a model that is less accurate, but has better prediction scores (f-scores).
 The features that affect the predicitions the most are the self-reflective features that inlcude how connected an employee feels to their job, how useful they feel at work, and how much they feel they are allowed to accomplish.
-Creating an environment that encouirages employees and helps them continue to feel necessary and that their talents are well utlizied is the best way to keep employee retention high.
+Creating an environment that encourages employees and helps them continue to feel necessary and that their talents are well utlizied is the best way to keep employee retention high.